– Mild chronic gastritis

 Comment for when you suspect Helicobacter, but the stain is negative.

-COMMENT: The histologic sections show a chronic active gastritis with a superficial lymphoplasmacytosis, which is suspicious for Helicobacter infection.
+COMMENT: The stomach biopsy shows a chronic active gastritis with a superficial lymphoplasmacytosis, which is suspicious for Helicobacter infection.
 Although the immunohistochemical stain is negative, if clinical concern persists, additional studies (such as serology or stool antigen testing) could be considered.
 Clinical correlation is recommended.

 Pediatric “Focally enhanced gastritis” (focally injured gastric glands surrounded by a cuff of inflammation)